Yashpal Singh Kalsi: Early life

 Yashpal Singh Kalsi was born 23 September 1978 in Delhi to Sikh parents Ram Singh Kalsi and his wife Anamika Singh Kalsi.
 He took up karate at the age of 8 and soon became captain of his school karate team.
 He is a karate black belt.
 He received his first black belt in 1996 and since then he has won medals at state, national and International Karate Championships.

 Country representation and lineage

 Started training as a coach at Indian Martial Arts Academy in 1996, under the guidance of Shihan A. B. George.

 1999, extended services to All India Martial Art Federation and Martial Art Association of Delhi.

 2001, Started working under India’s well-known maser Shihan Dr. Moses Thilak, who was a direct lineage of master Kenei Mabuni.

 2004, Soke Yuriy Kostrov, Grandmaster of Agni Kenpo appointed Yashpal Singh as the representative of Kenpo Karate in India.

-After Mr. Thilak’s demise. in 2004, Mr Kalsi perused Itosu Kai karate under Grandmaster Saadaki Sakagami from Japan.
+After Mr. Thilak’s demise. in 2004, Mr Kalsi pursued Itosu Kai karate under Grandmaster Saadaki Sakagami from Japan.

 In 2006 Shihan Akira Sato and Soke Seiko Suzuki from Japan appointed Mr. Singh, as country administrator of Seiko Kai Asia.

 2007, Soke Tamas Weber appointed Yashpal Singh Kalsi as Chief of Sanshinkan Karate in South Asia till now.